saumyapandey1998/recrutech-backend/recrutech-services/README.md

    This will:
    - Start a MySQL database on port 3306
    - Start a MinIO object storage service on ports 9000 and 9001
-   - Build and start the platform application on port 8080
    - Connect the services using a Docker network

 3. To view logs: